WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 ### Reflecting on Reusability

 - Components are great because they allow us to compartmentalize code and easily reuse parts we create.
-We simply set the value of props and the component defines how everything should be displayed.
+We simply set the value of props, and the component defines how everything should be displayed.

 In this instance, we factored out some redundancy of the movie titles.
-- All these movies start with `"Lord of the Rings:"`, so only the unique part is the prop.
+- All of these movies start with `"Lord of the Rings:"`, so the only unique part is the prop.
 - Similarly, we don't have to rewrite the format of the runtime information.

 Building and reusing components becomes especially powerful the more complex components become.
 - Imagine building a component for video search results inside YouTube.
   - The props list is huge:
-    - ton of links
+    - Ton of links.
-    - time information
+    - Time information.
-    - preview images
+    - Preview images.
-    - options to add the result to a playlist
+    - Options to add the result to a playlist.

-    - and all sorts of other things.
+    - And all sorts of other things.

-Building multiple components may take more time but will allow you to separate concerns and reuse them more efficiently.
-Let alone testing one small component is much easier then an all encompasing one.
+Building multiple components may take more time, but will allow you to separate concerns and reuse them more efficiently.
+Testing one small component is much easier than an all-encompassing one.

 ### Internet Dive Point